galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 The datasets were uploaded to Galaxy using an FTP server.

-During the project, we created galaxy histories that are available to the public.
+During the project, we created [galaxy histories that are available to the public](https://docs.google.com/spreadsheets/d/e/2PACX-1vQgJr3J-IyVy9IkXS9W-RZcV83Tr6f7RusG_97QwgpW2dFdCXUMroROIhy8gKjPcUgISFXW9NQwOzzK/pubhtml?gid=915388998).
 They are slightly different from those we suggest in this tutorial.
 We created them according to the principle of one history per:
 * Long reads or short reads as input
 * Co-assembly or individual assembly
 * one unique tool version
 * one unique set of parameters

-> ### {% icon details %} Details of Galaxy histories
->
-> <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQgJr3J-IyVy9IkXS9W-RZcV83Tr6f7RusG_97QwgpW2dFdCXUMroROIhy8gKjPcUgISFXW9NQwOzzK/pubhtml?gid=915388998&amp;single=true&amp;widget=true&amp;headers=false" width="900" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
->
-{: .details}

 Furthermore, we have created this tutorial for those who are interested in such a topic and would like to reproduce CAMI2 assembly challenge on marine datasets.
 This tutorial could be undoubtedly useful for further improvement.